Campus Living Villages wins prestigious mental health award

-Lejla, who received bursary support from Campus Living Villages, before the Foundation was launched, like Tayla, has faced several challenges growing up, including learning that she was saved and smuggled out of war-torn Bosnian in 1992 by British journalists who are now her adopted parents.
+Lejla, who received bursary support from Campus Living Villages, like Tayla, has faced several challenges growing up, including learning that she was saved and smuggled out of war-torn Bosnian in 1992 by British journalists who are now her adopted parents.

 Lejla (pictured above) has since become an ambassador for the Remembering Srebrenica charity after discovering the horrors of what occurred to her family – including her mother being raped – and the devastation to millions of others.

 Much closer to home and despite her best efforts to progress her career, she has faced a barrier to continue her Master of Business Administration degree.

 Lejla, aged 25 said: She said: “I was facing difficulties in paying the latter part of my tuition fees, whilst still paying for my accommodation and working at the same time I was studying.
 Being a postgraduate student, you don’t receive the same financial support for accommodation and living, as an undergraduate may get.

 “So I got in touch with University of Salford who then signposted me to Campus Living Villages who provided me with a bursary, which has helped pay my accommodation at John Lester and Eddie Colman courts in Salford.
 Without the bursary, I would not have been able to carry out an internship with a famous food company, based with the city, which has enabled to enhance my career prospects.”

 When Peel Park Quarter resident Tayla, contacted the University and Campus Living Villages she expressed concerns of her health and that she could not return to her hometown for the summer.